JurasskPark/RapidScada_v6/OpenDrivers/README.md

 - Релиз

 ---------------------------------------------------------------------------

+DrvPingJP Library (6.1.0.1)
+- Fixed a bug in writing information to an empty list.

+DrvPingJP Library (6.1.0.0)
+- Fixed revised approach in the project code.
+- Minor bugs and shortcomings have been fixed.
+- Added asynchronous ping mode.

 DrvPingJP library (6.0.0.2)
 - Fixed an error in the log when the device does not respond - information about this was not recorded.